-Wrongful Death Attorney in Charleston, SC
+Wrongful Death Attorney in North Charleston, SC

 People place their trust in the hands of the doctors and staff that care for them when they are at their weakest.
 Sometimes doctors and their staff do not meet guidelines put in place to protect patients from mistakes.
 Mistakes can occur in diagnosis, anesthesia, or providing the correct dosage of medication.
 Every year, thousands of patients across the country suffer wrongful deaths.